jsparentlab/parentlab/_members/calla-bezaire.md

   - C Bezaire
 ---

-Calla Bezaire is n undergraduate student in Jean-Sébastien Parent's laboratory at Agriculture and Agri-Food Canada.
+Calla Bezaire is an undergraduate student in Jean-Sébastien Parent's laboratory at Agriculture and Agri-Food Canada.